 The document will describe how long the deal is for.
 Typically most VA's last between three and five years.
 And the document will describe how much the partnership will pay from the business in the months and years ahead to its creditors.

 After the document has been completed and the affidavit sworn it can be filed at court.
 The purposes of this are to ensure that the document that is filed at court is the same that is circulated to all creditors and to apply for a moratorium (called an interim order) to protect the debtor in the period between the application to court and the date of the creditors meeting.

-Once this process has been completed a creditors meeting is called a please see diagram below for a quicker understanding of the mechanism and the timing.
+Once this process has been completed a creditors meeting is called which can be held virtually by video conference.